Shout Out to My Ex: Composition and production

 According to sheet music published by Sony/ATV Music Publishing on Musicnotes.com, "Shout Out to My Ex" is composed in the key of F major and set in common time at a moderate tempo of 126 beats per minute.
 Little Mix's voices range from F3 to a high A5.
-The lyrics are about getting over a past relationship.

 Critical reception

+"Shout Out To My Ex" received positive reviews when released with Billboard describing it as "the ultimate girl-power anthem".
+Renowned for Sound's Michael Smith described it as a "dance pop track" and gave praise to their vocals and how the vocalising near the climax of the song was a highlight.
 Idolator's Rachel Sonis described the song as a "kiss-off anthem at its finest" and remarked that it felt like "a confident comeback for the group".
 Emilee Linder from Fuse said that the song was a "Taylor Swift–like move to play into the media's narrative", and praised Perrie's "husky vocals".

-Billboard ranked "Shout Out to My Ex" at number 58 on their "100 Best Pop Songs of 2016" list, acknowledging the song's "power-chord-pumped unison chorus that demands to be sung at the top of one's lungs".

-At the 2017 Brit Awards "Shout Out to My Ex" won Little Mix their first ever Brit Award for British Single of the Year.

-Digital Spy, ranked "Shout Out To My Ex" as number three of the best pop songs of 2016.

-Official Charts Company, named "Shout Out To My Ex" as one of the biggest songs of 2016.

-Teen Vogue ranked the song as one of the best breakup songs.

 Attitude ranked the song #9 on their list of 32 greatest Little Mix singles writing "although it has a very simple pop formula, the blissful chorus still works as that fist-pumping earworm."

-According to the Official Charts "Shout Out To My Ex" was named as one of the most streamed songs of all time in the UK.
+Metro Weekly's Hugh McIntyre described the song as "pop perfection" and listed it as also one of the best tracks of the past decade.